Core solution

 Which topics does the TR4 Biosecurity Standard address?

-The TR4 Biosecurity Standard is based on the content of the existing TR4 Biosecurity Add-on for Bananas – the result of a global action plan presented by the GLOBALG.A.P.
-Secretariat and the World Banana Forum (WBF) in 2018.
+The TR4 Biosecurity Standard is based on the content of the existing TR4 Biosecurity Add-on for Bananas – the result of a global action plan presented by GLOBALG.A.P. and the World Banana Forum (WBF) in 2018.

 Core topics in the TR4 Biosecurity Standard v1 include: